 If it’s a fracture go straight to the sock.

-Some say use vet wrap but if it’s to tight it will suffocate the bird.
+Some say to use vet wrap but if it’s too tight it will suffocate the bird.

 This question comes to us from Quora – read more answers here